White Pages Advertising Guidance

 Consider consolidating telephone numbers or email addresses.
 It may be more effective to list a central or national switchboard telephone number and the entity's website (if service information and addresses are available on the entity's website).

-Agencies' Role and Printed White Pages Listing
+Entities' Role and Printed White Pages Listing

 An entity should assess its role and functions in delivering services to citizens to determine whether a White Pages listing is desirable.
 A service delivery entity may consider it desirable to list in some or all directories, while a non-service delivery entity may consider listing one telephone number, or a website address, or not listing at all.